Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Boundary Theory

 which is greater than $1/3$ infinitely often almost surely.
 We stress that the expression refers to the probability that an independent random walk started from $X_n$ hits the path $(\dots,X_{-1},\rho,v_1,\dots)$, and that this bound holds trivially if $X_n$ is on the path $(v_m)$.
 By \cref{lem:Poissonlem},

 and hence $P^G_{X_n}(\text{hit } \{v_1,v_2,\dots\}) > 1/4$ infinitely often almost surely (see \cref{fig:poisson}).
 Note that, since the choice of $v_i$ could depend on the whole trajectory of $X$, we have \emph{not} shown that $X$ hits the path $(v_i)$ infinitely often.
-Nevertheless, by the Optional Stopping Theorem, almost surely infinitely often
+Nevertheless, by \eqref{eq:ostcor}, almost surely infinitely often

 By L\'{e}vy's 0-1 law, $\lim_{n \to \infty} h(X_n) = 1$ almost surely as desired. \end{proof}